ChristyTheAnalyst/PortfolioProjects/Tableau_COVID_19_Data_Exploration/README.md

-Tableau Dashboard for the project COVID 19 with a basic table showing the global numbers, a bar graph comparing the death count across various continents, a world map displaying the percentage of population infected in different countries and a line chart forecasting the population count infected for selected countries.
+Tableau Dashboard for the project COVID 19 with a basic table showing the global numbers, a bar graph comparing the death count across various continents, world map displaying the percentage of population infected in different countries and a line chart forecasting the population count infected for selected countries.

 SQL File name: **[Tableau_SQLQueries.sql](https://github.com/ChristyTheAnalyst/PortfolioProjects/blob/main/Tableau_COVID_19_Data_Exploration/Tableau_SQLQueries.sql)**